-Trump says stimulus relief negotiations over until after election, pulling back from aid talks
+Trump says stimulus relief negotiations over until after election, upending aid talks

 Pelosi and Mnuchin had been working on assembling a new relief bill somewhere between $1.6 trillion -- which was Mnuchin’s opening offer -- and $2.2 trillion, which was the size of a stimulus bill passed last week by House Democrats.
 Talks had been moving slowly but appeared to be progressing.
 Pelosi last week expressed optimism about reaching a deal, although many Republicans had been skeptical.

-The Trump tweets landed while House Democrats were in the middle of a conference call during which Pelosi was updating them on the status of her talks with Mnuchin.
+The Trump tweets landed while House Democrats were in the middle of a conference call.
+Pelosi had been updating them on the status of her talks with Mnuchin.
 She had been telling them that they remained divided on issues including state and local funding, and coronavirus testing.

 A few minutes after Trump tweeted that the talks were over, Pelosi told lawmakers on the call what the president had said and then quickly got off the call, according to people listening in.

-“Clearly, the White House is in complete disarray,” Pelosi said in a statement after Trump’s announcement.
+“Clearly, the White House is in complete disarray,” Pelosi said in a statement she issued shortly thereafter.

 She said that because of the White House’s move, “over time, household insolvencies and business bankruptcies will rise, harming the productive capacity of the economy and holding back wage growth.”

-The spending package was supposed to send another round of $1,200 checks to millions of Americans, provide new unemployment benefits for the jobless, direct a new round of small business aid, and a range of other measures.
+The spending package was supposed to send another round of $1,200 stimulus checks to millions of Americans, provide new unemployment benefits for the jobless, direct a new round of small business aid, aid for the airline industry, and a range of other measures.

 Congress has not acted to pass economic or health care relief legislation since the spring, when lawmakers came together around four bipartisan bills totaling some $3 trillion in total spending, an unprecedented sum.

 But many of the programs approved at that time, such as small business relief and enhanced unemployment benefits, have since expired, in some cases months ago.

-The U.S. economy faces severe consequences without additional federal support, and the labor market has shown signs of softening particularly as a number of companies last week announced big plans for layoffs.
+In the past week, numerous companies announced plans for big layoffs.

-The airline industry is preparing to implement more than 30,000 furloughs in the coming weeks, and some surveys have found as many as 40 percent of restaurants will close within six months without additional aid.
+The airline industry last week began furloughing more than 30,000 employees because government aid expired, and some surveys have found as many as 40 percent of restaurants will close within six months without additional aid.
 Tens of millions of Americans who have lost their jobs will receive no federal unemployment supplement absent an additional package with Congress, draining the U.S. consumer market and a key source of stimulus.
 Personal incomes already dropped in August as coronavirus relief approved this spring expired.

 Powell issued a dire warning on Tuesday about the potential consequences of Congress and the White House failing to pass an additional stimulus deal.
 “Too little support would lead to a weak recovery, creating unnecessary hardship for households and businesses,” Powell said.

 Pelosi last week urged airlines to hold off on layoffs pending a deal, saying that an airline payroll support program would be extended either as part of an overall deal or a stand-alone bill.
-It’s unclear now whether that will move forward.
+It’s unclear now whether there will be an attempt to move forward on that.

+Bipartisan talks involving Pelosi, Mnuchin, White House chief of staff Mark Meadows and Senate Minority Leader Charles E. Schumer (D-N.Y.) collapsed in early August and remained stalled for weeks, but last month Pelosi was coming under growing pressure from House Democratic moderates who wanted to pass more relief for their constituents ahead of the election.

+She and Mnuchin restarted negotiations.
+But they always faced tough odds, with many congressional Republicans reluctant to agree to a deal anywhere near the size of what Mnuchin was proposing, even as Pelosi repeatedly criticized Mnuchin’s opening offer as too stingy.